All our answers lie in dreams…

 Since he just stood there, she stuck out her hand.
 “It’s a pleasure to meet you.”

-“Call me Chickie, please.”
+“Call me Chickie, please,” she replied.
 His hand was hot in the palm and cold at his fingertips, his grip sure and bold.
 He was a study in contrasts.

 Benjamin looked down at his son.
 “Oh.
 Sorry, buddy.”
 He detached the straw, then ripped the covering off with his straight white teeth and spit it into the cooler.
 Plunging the straw into the carton, he handed it over.
 “Here you go.”
 He went back to Chickie and did an even more thorough scan this time, from her stylish navy flats, up her mile-long legs, past her still-narrow waist, over those—Holy God—still-young-looking breasts, up the milky arch of an unwrinkled neck, and then on to the banquet of delicious features that hit him square in the gut, just like he’d been afraid they would do.
 Amazing, since she was dressed like an uptight CEO—in a high-end couture number from the Bluesuits Collection, if he wasn’t mistaken, or maybe it was one of her own designs—but he was sure of it.
 She was trouble.
 Big trouble.
 There was a blemish on her check.
 It was the only mark of normality on an otherwise blessed landscape.
 And her hair.
 It was longer than his and ten times as lush.
 His heart gave one great leap of lust and burst into the air on one of his infamous smiles.
 “Gladys was right.”